confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

     as clients' can connect using whatever url you choose, and `ksql.internal.listener` is only used to start the listener.

-In this setup, the node will share the url in the `ksql.advertised.listener` config as its internal endpoint, which other nodes use for inter-node communication.
+In this setup, the node shares the url in the `ksql.advertised.listener` config as its internal endpoint, which other nodes use for inter-node communication.
 Inter-node communication will use a different listener to client communication.